krishnapande2000/VoronoiDiagram/README.md

 # VoronoiDiagram
-Python code for voronoi of input set of points using Fortune's Algo
+Python code for voronoi of input set of points using Fortune's Algo\
+prereq: Python v2.7 must be installed along with tkinter package